Getting the Most Out of Auggie

 Weak examples:

-"CorkVision is a modern analytics platform for the wine industry."
+• "CorkVision is a modern analytics platform for the wine industry."

-3. Product/Service + Typical Customer
+3. Product / Service + Typical Customer

 This is where realism is won or lost.
+Define scale, constraints, and why your product exists.

 Strong example:

-Personas now understand what resources are limited and what tradeoffs matter.
+• Personas now understand what resources are limited and what tradeoffs matter.

 Strong example:

-• Anchors personality to behavior
+• Uses contrasts · Anchors personality to behavior · Signals tone limits

-5. Main Goals Right Now
+5. Research Goals

 Multiple goals create realistic tension.
+If your goals compete, personas will surface the conflict.

 Strong example:

-• Surfaces different success metrics
+• Creates competing priorities · Surfaces different success metrics · Enables realistic skepticism

 Brand & Messaging Assets (Highly Recommended)